Sahil0p/Movie-Ticket-Booking-System-Django/README.md

-Here is your README.md content with GitHub emoji markdown included for better presentation.
-You can copy-paste this directly:

-text
 # 🎬 Movie Ticket Booking System – Backend Assignment

 This repository contains a Django backend for a Movie Ticket Booking System featuring user authentication (JWT), complete REST APIs, booking logic, and interactive Swagger API documentation.